pingcap/docs-dm/en/glossary.md

 ### Binlog replication processing unit

-Binlog migration processing unit is the processing unit used in DM-worker to read upstream binlogs or local relay logs, and to migrate these logs to the downstream.
-Each subtask corresponds to a binlog migration processing unit.
-In the current documentation, the binlog migration processing unit is also referred to as the sync processing unit.
+Binlog replication processing unit is the processing unit used in DM-worker to read upstream binlogs or local relay logs, and to migrate these logs to the downstream.
+Each subtask corresponds to a binlog replication processing unit.
+In the current documentation, the binlog replication processing unit is also referred to as the sync processing unit.

 ### Block & allow table list